 - A workstation that is not set up correctly for the person using it

-- Any job which involves repetitive movements
+- Any job that involves repetitive movements

 Symptoms of RSI include:

-- Aching or burning muscles, tendon and joint pain
+- Aching or burning muscles; tendon and joint pain

 - Stiffness